jason-vila/bookstudio/README.md

 3. **Install and Configure Tomcat 8.5 in Eclipse EE:**
    - In Eclipse EE, navigate to `Window > Preferences > Server > Runtime Environments`.
    - Click on `Add Server` and select **Apache Tomcat v8.5**.
+   - Click on **Download and Install**.
-   - Browse to the Tomcat installation directory and click `Finish`.
+   - Accept the terms and choose the installation directory for Tomcat.
+   - Click `Finish`.
-   - Once added, right-click on the project in the Project Explorer, select `Run As > Run on Server` to deploy the project to Tomcat.
+   - Once Tomcat is added, right-click on the project in the Project Explorer, select `Run As > Run on Server` to deploy the project to Tomcat.

 4. **Configure the Database:**
    - Ensure MySQL is installed and running.